Tanvin420/Simple-Compiler-with-FLEX-and-BISON/readme.txt

 Outputs:

-→ For each production of the grammar directly print in the output file “code.ir” as soon as three address code needs be generated.
+→ For each production of the grammar directly print in the output file “code.ir” as soon as three address code needs to be generated.

-→ When parser reduce to the start symbol, it will print in the output file “code.asm”
+→ When the parser reduces to the start symbol, it will print in the output file “code.asm”

-→ To check the generated “code.asm” file add initialization part in assembly program like initializing the data segment register in the main procedure of the generated assembly code.
-Some instuction may not be same for all proccesosr.
+→ To check the generated “code.asm” file add the initialization part in the assembly program like initializing the data segment register in the main procedure of the generated assembly code.
+Some instructions may not be the same for all processors.